cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 Your local repository is located on your virtual instance.
 Get used to working on your documentation in your local repository.
-However, if you mix it up and make edits to files on your remote repository via the GitHub web interface, then you need sync your local and remote repositories before switching back to local work.
+However, if you mix it up and make edits to files on your remote repository via the GitHub web interface, then you need to sync your local and remote repositories before switching back to local work.
 To do that, you need to run a `pull` command:

 ```